Everest Basecamp Trek - 14 Days

 The pre-monsoon season, from March to May, is another great time to trek to Everest Base Camp.
 During this time, the weather is warm and dry, and the temperatures range from 15-20°C during the day to 5-10°C at night.
 The landscape is also beautiful, with flowers blooming, and the trails are less crowded.

-Weather Patterns in Everest Base Camp
+Weather in Everest Base Camp

 The weather patterns in Everest Base Camp can be unpredictable, even during the best times of the year.
 It's essential to be prepared for sudden changes in weather conditions.